flazepe/some-random-api-rs/README.md

 # some-random-api-rs

-A crate for interacting with [Some Random API](https://some-random-api.com/).
+An asynchronous API wrapper for [Some Random API](https://some-random-api.com/).

 ## Getting Started